GerrySeidman/rectangles/stemVM.md

 network 192.168.10.0
 broadcast 192.168.10.255
 dns-nameservers 192.168.10.110
-dns-search test.gerry
+dns-search play.gerry
-dns-domain test.gerry
+dns-domain play.gerry
 ```

 > Note: The last three lines are in anticipation of our setting up DNS.
-The domain name for our private network will be ```test.gerry``` See  [Cluster Overview](clusterOverview.md) and [DNS Server](dnsServer.md) to understand
+The domain name for our private network will be ```play.gerry``` See  [Cluster Overview](clusterOverview.md) and [DNS Server](dnsServer.md) to understand

 ## Setting Host Name